rnvannatta/vanity-scheme/README.md

 ## Install Instructions

-At the moment, x64 Linux is a requirement.
+At the moment, x64 Linux is a requirement to run the compiler.

 Dependencies:
 * gcc